Health and safety

 - never try to carry or move a burning pan

 In some accommodation the buildings are heated using gas.
-If you suspect a gas leak then please bring to the attention of the night support assistant, resident assistant, Residential Services staff or main security.
+If you suspect a gas leak then please bring to the attention of the Night Support Assistant (NSA), Resident Support Assistant (RSA), Residential Services staff or main security.

 All gas appliances are annually inspected in compliance with statutory regulations.